chocciibuster/chocciibuster.github.io/documentation/godot/state_machine/state_machine.md

 The setup is as follows:
   1. Create the StateMachine Node
   2. Make sure it inherits from the `StateMachine.gd` script
+    - define the states map to hold all states
-  3. Add any possible states as child nodes to the state machine
+  4. Add any possible states as child nodes to the state machine
-  4. Make sure these states all have a script that extends the `State.gd` class
+  5. Make sure these states all have a script that extends the `State.gd` class
-  5. Make sure the state is checked as active under the properties if you want it to initially be active
+  6. Make sure the state is checked as active under the properties if you want it to initially be active
-  6. ???
+  7. ???

 ## Code explanations